aalemayhu/create-cac-app/README.md

 **WIP**

-`create-cac-app` is a commandline tool to setup a CLI structure for a new [cac][0] app.
+`create-cac-app` is a commandline tool to setup a CLI structure for a my CLI tools using [cac][0].

+This is not meant as a generic tool and can be improved in many ways.
+I am just using it to speed up time on getting started with a new CLI tool.

 ## Installation

+### npm

         npm install @scanf/create-cac-app -g

+### yarn

+        yarn global add @scanf/create-cac-app

 ## Usage